 - Make the transition as you become a working parent.

 New York University policies and programs support our employees' growing families, whether through birth or adoption.
 One form of support is the various "time off" policies covering birth and adoption.
 Although time off from work for these purposes are often referred to as "maternity leave" this is really a general term encompassing several types of time off.
-See Work-Family Supports for highlights and links to pertinent policies including FMLA, Bonding Leave, Tenure Clock Stoppage, Work-Load Relief Policy, Child Care Leave, Short-term Disability, and Personal Leave.
+Go to policies.

 - The New York Guide to a Healthy Birth helps families find pre- and post maternity care practitioners, get information about rights and options in childbirth and learn about current obstetrical trends.